 Step 4: Fill the Gaps with New Content

-After you’ve used your existing content to complete as much of the RFP response as possible, have your SMEs fill in the gaps.
+After you’ve used your existing content to complete as much of the RFP response as possible, have your SMEs fill in the gaps with relevant information.
 As with your repurposed content, they should work key proposal themes into their answers (they can refer back to the content plan you shared in the previous step).
 For the clearest and most cohesive answers, they should use the answer the full question (ATFQ) method as a guide.

 ATFQ (Answer the Full Question) Method